San Miguel de Allende

 San Miguel de Allende, a historic treasure in the mountains of central Mexico, stands still in time with its pastel-colored houses, centuries-old churches, and cobblestone streets.
 A UNESCO World Heritage Site, rated by Condé Nast Traveler as the best city in the world to live, San Miguel offers a laid-back escape full of delicious experiences.

 Bring a friend or spouse:

-Our San Miguel tour includes 7 nights accommodations at a private villa, all ground transportation after arriving in San Miguel, all group activities, Mexican cooking classes, and all meals specified in the itinerary.
+Our San Miguel tour includes 7 nights accommodations at a private villa or Casa de la Cuesta B&B (depending on group size), all ground transportation after arriving in San Miguel, all group activities, cooking classes, and all meals specified in the itinerary.

 A $1000 deposit is required to secure your place in our San Miguel tour.
 Since the number of participants is limited and accommodations vary, early registration is advised.

 Don't just take our word for it!

 Read our testimonials and see for yourself that Delicious Expeditions are trips of a lifetime!

 Artisan Treasures & Culinary Pleasures

 Featured in Texas Monthly, the Miami Herald, the Washington